CtrlK

 Progressive Disclosure

-The content is a monolithic block of meta-description with no actual technical content to organize.
-There are no references to detailed guides, no links to configuration examples, and no structured navigation.
+The content is a monolithic block of self-referential descriptions with no actual content to disclose.
+There are no references to detailed materials, no links to configuration examples, and no structured navigation to deeper resources.

 1 / 3